The Cazalets

-The Cazalets is a 2001 television drama series in six episodes (five episodes when broadcast in the US) about the life of a large privileged family in the years 1937 to 1947.
-Most of the action takes place in London, and at the family's large estate in Sussex.
+The Cazalets is a 2001 television drama series in six episodes about the life of a large upper-middle class family in the years 1937 to 1947.
+Most of the action takes place in London and at the family's estate in Sussex.

 The drama was based on The Light Years and Marking Time, the first two novels in the series of five by Elizabeth Jane Howard, entitled The Cazalet Chronicles and first published in the 1990s.
-For the TV series, they were adapted by the screenwriter Douglas Livingstone and directed by Suri Krishnamma.
+For the TV series, they were adapted by the screenwriter Douglas Livingstone and the production was directed by Suri Krishnamma.
 The series was originally produced by Cinema Verity for BBC One and is available on DVD.
+Co-producer of the series was Joanna Lumley.

-A BBC Radio 4 version in 45 episodes, in five series, was also produced later, broadcast between December 2012 and April 2014.
+A BBC Radio 4 version in 45 episodes over five series, was also produced later, broadcast between December 2012 and April 2014.